gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * People don't exploit alll the information in the signal
 * Quite a lot of work to do.

-Bases is not modelled, similar current for different sequences.
+* Bases is not modelled, similar current for different sequences.

-Progress on homopolymers, over past few months.
+* Progress on homopolymers, over past few months.

-Nanopolis is still the gold standard for preating these data.
-Can do well in some contexts.
+* Nanopolish is still the gold standard for preating these data
+* Can do well in some contexts.

 ## Nanopore solutions

-Have medaka, only works in base-space, comparable to nanopolish, but much faster
+* Have medaka, only works in base-space
+* Comparable to nanopolish, but much faster

-Have been working on a new tool, miyagi, for correcting homopolymers, HMM based, that's the way to do it, comparable or better to nanopolish in some circumstances.
+* Have been working on a new tool, miyagi, for correcting homopolymers
+* HMM based, that's the way to do it
+* comparable or better to nanopolish in some circumstances

 ## Fixing the problem

-One way: improve the chemistry.
+* One way: improve the chemistry.

-People are alreads combining data with another certain company.
-Has been long on our agenda to do the same thing on one platform.
-Would then not need the other company.
+* People are alreads combining data with another certain company
+* Has been long on our agenda to do the same thing on one platform
+* Would then not need the other company

-If you could combine multiple pores, would bet flattening out of errors.
+* If you could combine multiple pores, would get flattening out of errors

-R9.4 pore signal comes mostly from 3-4 bases.
-A run of Ts bigger than 3-4 gives flat ssignal.
-Can estimate bases using time domain.
-WOuld be better if we could de-flat the sections of data.
+* R9.4 pore signal comes mostly from 3-4 bases
+* A run of Ts bigger than 3-4 gives flat signal
+* Can estimate bases using time domain
+* Would be better if we could de-flat the sections of data

-Using read-ahead to look at more bases, rather than less.
-Will always be averaging over more bases.
+* Using read-ahead to look at more bases, rather than less
+* Will always be averaging over more bases

-Deal with more bases using machine learning.
+* Deal with more bases using machine learning

+## Pore changes

-Use Pore R8 - Lysenin based.
-R10 has two points about 9 bases apart.
+* Use Pore R8 - Lysenin based
+* R10 has two points about 9 bases apart

-A particularly pathocogical error is a round of 5 Ts followed by two Gs.
-R10 spans the homopolymer giving an uppy-downly signal that the software can decode.
+* A particularly pathocogical error is a round of 5 Ts followed by two Gs
+* R10 spans the homopolymer giving an uppy-downy signal that the software can decode

-Equiallly, number of percentage correct homopolymers with R10 is better.
-Think that green accuracy line will shift up.
+* Equally, number of percentage correct homopolymers with R10 is better
+* Think that green accuracy line will shift up.

-Can generate orthigonal erros that can shift consensus.
-These are now under very active development as potential products.
+* Can generate orthogonal errors that can shift consensus
+* These are now under very active development as potential products

-What about combining together?
-50-fold R9 with 50-fold R10, can easily exceed Q40 in consensus, proof of concept.
-These methonds are being implemented in miyagi tool, can use yourself (if you had R10 data).
+* What about combining together?
+* 50-fold R9 with 50-fold R10
+* can easily exceed Q40 in consensus, proof of concept
+* These methods are being implemented in miyagi tool, can use yourself (if you had R10 data).

-Still not using dwell in these data.
-Using time domain, can boost these further.
+* Still not using dwell in these data
+* Using time domain, can boost these further.

-The principle is shown.
+* The principle is shown.

-Why not 5 pores.
-Why not 500, each with completely different error modes?
+* Why not 5 pores?
+* Why not 500, each with completely different error modes?

-We're going to crack this this year, and get it out to you as soon as you can.
+* We're going to crack this this year, and get it out to you as soon as you can.

-Doing very well on variant calling, specifically on SNVs.
+* Doing very well on variant calling, specifically on SNVs.

-Have made at least one mutant of R9.4; R9.6.
+* Have made at least one mutant of R9.4; R9.6.
 9.4 gets one homopolymer wrong, 9.6 doesn't.
 Can make even variants of 9.4 that have significantly uncorrelated.
 Could release this in 2-3 weeks.

+## Template changes

-Could mess with the complement of the sequence.
-About 20 minutes, a pot of nucleotides in the kits, swap T for U and train basecaller.
-A/C/G/U version has different errors from A/C/G/T version.
+* Could mess with the complement of the sequence
+* About 20 minutes, a pot of nucleotides in the kits, swap T for U and train basecaller
+* A/C/G/U version has different errors from A/C/G/T version.
 More complicated.

-My preference is to put multiple pores in the chip.
+* My preference is to put multiple pores in the chip.

-Can provide these tools to allow people to mess with the pores.
+* Can provide these tools to allow people to mess with the pores.

-Combining all three: two pores plus complement.
-Combining data that isn't correlated, as long as you pick the right data.
+* Combining all three: two pores plus complement
+* Combining data that isn't correlated, as long as you pick the right data.

-Will keep 9.4, but could make 9.6, could make R10
+* Will keep 9.4, but could make 9.6, could make R10

-Question: is this useful, is that of interest.
-When would you like it?
+* Question: is this useful? is that of interest?
+When would you like it? [let ONT staff know]

 ## Flongle

-It's coming, really soon
+* It's coming, really soon

-MiNION + 1-off adapter.
-THat's the flongle.
-Has most of the electronics that's in the MinION.
-An array of copper electrodes.
-Can then make a very cheap crappy plastic flow cell with magical chemistry.
-Separates the cheap bits from the expensive bits.
+* MiNION + 1-off adapter, that's the flongle
+* Has most of the electronics that's in the MinION
+* An array of copper electrodes
+* Can then make a very cheap crappy plastic flow cell with magical chemistry
+* Separates the cheap bits from the expensive bits

-128 channels, limited by the forces that are needed to make connections.
+* 128 channels, limited by the forces that are needed to make connections

-The data is the same, can flongleise a MinION.
-Can flongleise a GridION.
-Projecting that v1 up to a Gb from one flow cell, should get 3Gb from a flongle.
+* The data is the same, can flongleise a MinION
+* Can flongleise a GridION
+* Projecting that v1 up to a Gb from one flow cell, should get 3Gb from a flongle.

-People don't want lots of data, problem is about how quickly enough data can be obtained.
-Also good for bacteria and virused.
-People should buy more if it's cheaper.
+* People don't want lots of data, problem is about how quickly enough data can be obtained.
+* Also good for bacteria and virused
+* People should buy more if it's cheaper

-Flongle works, just like MinION.
+* Flongle works, just like MinION

-Squiggles are squiggles, they are the same.
+* Squiggles are squiggles, they are the same

-Invites for early adopers have going out.
+* Invites for early adopers have going out

-Looknig at $90-$100 per flow cells, about 5-10% of the total treatment cost for dentist.
+* Looking at $90-$100 per flow cells, about 5-10% of the total treatment cost for dentist

-Early access begins now, will release commercially in Q3.
+* Early access begins now, will release commercially in Q3

 ## Where to go

-Drive is to get sequencing out of the lab.
-Can survey what's going on in a river.
+* Drive is to get sequencing out of the lab
+* Can survey what's going on in a river

-Cheaper, easier, package it up, remove any extraneous equipment.
+* Cheaper, easier, package it up, remove any extraneous equipment.

 ## Zumbador

-Clive had the largest office, but had to rename Zumbador.
+* Clive had the largest office, but had to rename Zumbador.

-Idea is that you can take something very cheap, a piece of plastic, introduce a liquid because they're easy.
-After some reasonable time, like 10 minutes, can just sequence what's in there.
+* Idea is that you can take something very cheap, a piece of plastic, introduce a liquid because they're easy
+* After some reasonable time, like 10 minutes, can just sequence what's in there.

-New name: Ubikwibopsy (Ubik tube)
+## New name: Ubikwibopsy (Ubik tube)

 * Ubiquitious
 * Kwick
 * Liquid
 * Biopsy

-Turns out that DNA is really informative.
-Don't want to ship samples off to california.
-Want anyone to be able to do this themselves, and have complete control over their own data.
+* Turns out that DNA is really informative
+* Don't want to ship samples off to california
+* Want anyone to be able to do this themselves, and have complete control over their own data.

-Video: can put spit in a tube, a unch of stuff happens in the tube, can ind DNA onto solid phase support, then separate.
+* Video: can put spit in a tube, a bunch of stuff happens in the tube, can bind DNA onto solid phase support, then separate.
 It drops onto the flow cell.

-Have embedded the library prep onto the flow cell, comes ready to run.
+* Have embedded the library prep onto the flow cell, comes ready to run.

-DNA in, sample prep appears early in the pore
+* DNA in, sample prep appears early in the pore

-Can get meaningful data really quickly.
-Yields aren't massive, but we've got it.
-10 minutes from spit prep to WIMP.
+* Can get meaningful data really quickly
+* Yields aren't massive, but we've got it
+* 10 minutes from spit prep to WIMP

-Had bacterial infection, could fix it, see a drop in the bacteria.
+* Had bacterial infection, could fix it, see a drop in the bacteria.

-Saliva, lysis 10 minutes on Ubik tube.
+* Saliva, lysis 10 minutes on Ubik tube.

-Dentist offered to buy one.
+* Dentist offered to buy one.

-If you encapsulated enrichment, could use read-until to exclude human, or include human.
+* If you encapsulated enrichment, could use read-until to exclude human, or include human.

-Might not be the right audience for that.
+* We Might not be the right audience for that.

-Future versions like flongle and smidion will move towards anybody being able to touch a sample to a flow cell and know what's in.
+* Future versions like flongle and smidgION will move towards anybody being able to touch a sample to a flow cell and know what's in.

-Metrichor will make quantitative analysis of the self available direct ot the consumers.
+* Metrichor will make quantitative analysis of the self available direct ot the consumers.

 ## VolTRAX